 *Extensions to due dates may be negotiated by the Agencies.

-Trespass Cost Recovery:
+Trespass/ Suppression Cost Recovery:

+Fire trespass refers to the occurrence of unauthorized fire on agency-protected lands where the source of ignition is tied to some type of human activity.
+BLM, NPS, BIA, and USFS must pursue cost recovery, or document why cost recovery is not required, for all human-caused fires on their lands.
+FWS does not have trespass cost recovery authority; however, BLM-AFS may pursue suppression cost recovery for fires on FWS lands when BLM is not reimbursed for suppression actions.
+However, these cases must be pursued in a civil action through the United States Attorney’s Office (USAO) as BLM regulations require the fire to have burned BLM lands to recover costs through the administrative trespass process.
+Any effort to pursue cost recovery on wildland fires that occur on non-BLM land should be done in close consultation with the Solicitor’s Office and in coordination with the respective Jurisdictional Agency.

 Copies of all reports and materials compiled or prepared in connection with establishing cause, extent, or potential liability for any fire or response incident shall be provided to all affected agencies.
-The Protecting Agency, upon request, will provide the Jurisdictional Agency with detailed costs to support trespass cases.34.b
+The statistics included in the final fire report may be used for litigation purposes.
+The Protecting Agency, upon request, will provide the Jurisdictional Agency with detailed costs to support trespass cases.
+(See Clause 34.b)

-The statistics included in the final fire report will be used for litigation purposes.

 Stafford Act Use and Reimbursement:

 USFS reimburses DNR for expenses incurred by DNR resources and personnel including base pay, overtime, and travel.
 Refer to Master Agreement Exhibit D Reimbursable Billings and Payments, and Exhibit H Use of and Reimbursement for Shared Resources in Stafford Act Response Actions.